 Over the past several years, we have seen a dramatic increase in adults providing care for their spouses or aging parents.
-In fact, Mayo Clinic says 33% of adults provide such care.
-While your service to your family is rewarding, it can also bring stress – financial stress, lack of personal time, less energy and feeling overwhelmed.
+While providing this service to your family can be rewarding, it can also take a toll on your personal life in the form of financial stress, having drastically less personal time, feeling drained and generally overwhelmed.

-- Struggling to provide care due to advancing Alzheimer’s, reduced physical abilities and other senior related health-issues.
+- Difficulty providing care due to advancing Alzheimer’s, reduced physical abilities and other senior related health issues.

 When Caregiver Stress Becomes an Issue